protasm/LPC90/docs/index.md

 }
 ```

-A.3 Explanation of the Example
+A.3 Parsing of the Example

 The example LPC file parses into the following sections: